ronakogX/Minecraft-Host-termux-2.0/README.md

 ## 📝 Changelog

+### Version 1.0.1
+- ➕ Added new Minecraft version: 1.21.8
+- 🔄 Remake version with updated features
+-
 ### Version Beta 4.0.0
 - ➕ Added general menu for version selection
 - ➕ New Minecraft versions: 1.16.5 and 1.19.2